Marimba: Popular music

 Traditional marimba bands are especially popular in Guatemala, where they are the national symbol of culture, but are also strongly established in the Mexican states of Chiapas, Tabasco, and Oaxaca.
 They are also very popular in other Central American nations such as Honduras, El Salvador, Nicaragua, and Costa Rica, as well as among Afro-Ecuadorians and Afro-Colombians.

 There have been numerous jazz vibraphonists who also played the marimba.
 Notable among them are Gary Burton, David Friedman, Stefon Harris, Bobby Hutcherson, Joe Locke, Steve Nelson, Red Norvo, Dave Pike, Gloria Parker, Dave Samuels, and Arthur Lipner.

 Marimbist and vibraphonist Julius Wechter was the leader of a popular 1960s Latin-flavored band called Baja Marimba Band.
 Herb Alpert and his Tijuana Brass made frequent use of the marimba.

 Ruth Underwood played an electrically amplified marimba in Frank Zappa's The Mothers of Invention.

-The marimba sound has also become recognizable through its role as the default ringtone in Apple's iOS mobile operating system.
+The Rolling Stones' 1966 song "Under My Thumb" prominently features a marimba, played by Brian Jones.

 A marimba solo was in the hit 1975 Starbuck song "Moonlight Feels Right".

+The 1982 Toto hit "Africa" prominently features the marimba, played by Joe Porcaro.

+The version of the song "Tonight" by David Bowie and Iggy Pop featured on Bowie's 1984 album of the same title includes a marimba.

+Peter Gabriel's 1985 soundtrack album Birdy includes the song "Slow Marimbas."